kortschak/dex/README.md

 On linux you can start `dex` as a service using systemd.
 Since `dex` handles a single user's interaction with the Stream Deck it should be a user service.

-You can place the unit file below either in `~/.config/systemd/user` or in `/etc/systemd/user` and then start the service; run `systemctl --user daemon-reload`, `systemctl --user enable dex.service`, and then start the service with `systemctl --user start dex.service`.
+You can place the unit file below either in `~/.config/systemd/user` or in `/etc/systemd/user`, run `systemctl --user daemon-reload`, and then start the service; `systemctl --user start dex.service`.
 ```
 [Unit]
 Description=Dex Service